+Saratoga Creek and San Tomas Creek Aquino Mapping Change

+In responding to comments received on the Draft 2024 California Integrated Report, it was discovered that monitoring data were incorrectly assigned to Saratoga Creek and San Tomas Aquino Creek.
+Saratoga Creek and San Tomas Aquino Creek are located in Santa Clara County, and both merge in the City of Santa Clara before flowing into San Francisco Bay.
+Commenters noted that the section below the confluence to San Francisco Bay was incorrectly labeled as Saratoga Creek.

+This error was corrected and all associated monitoring stations and LOEs have been moved to San Tomas Aquino Creek.
+As a result of these changes, there were no changes in listing recommendations for Saratoga Creek, but there is a new ammonia listing recommendation for San Tomas Aquino Creek (Decision ID 151012).
+See Appendix P: List of Decisions Revised Due to Corrections to Mis-Mapped Stations for specific information on LOEs, decision IDs, and listing recommendations affected by the change.

+Additionally, San Tomas Aquino Creek was misspelled as San Tomas Aquinas in CalWQA.
+The waterbody name has been corrected to San Tomas Aquino Creek (Santa Clara County).

-: San Francisco Bay Region 303(d) List Recommendations
+San Francisco Bay Region 303(d) List Recommendations

-There are 137 new waterbody-pollutant combinations recommended for listing in the San Francisco Bay Region.
-If approved by the U.S. EPA as recommended, the San Francisco Bay Region’s 303(d) list would be revised to have a total of 481 waterbody-pollutant combinations on the 303(d) list.
-Table 5-1 below summarize new listing recommendations by pollutant category for the San Francisco Bay Region for the 2024 California Integrated Report.
+There are 133 new waterbody-pollutant combinations recommended for listing in the San Francisco Bay Region.
+If approved by the U.S. EPA as recommended, the San Francisco Bay Region’s 303(d) list would be revised to have a total of 476 waterbody-pollutant combinations on the 303(d) list.
+Table 5-2 below summarize new listing recommendations by pollutant category for the San Francisco Bay Region for the 2024 California Integrated Report.
 A list of individual recommendations can be found in Appendix A: Recommended 2024 303(d) List of Impaired Waters.